MinHtetTharUTYCC/core-banking/commit.md

-Run git diff HEAD and git status, analyze all changes, then generate a single git command in this exact format: git add . && git commit -m "<type>: <short summary>
+Run git diff HEAD and git status, analyze all changes, then run a single git command in this exact format: git add . && git commit -m "<type>: <short summary>

 - <specific change 1>